Types Of Car Sensors And What They Do

 Oil Pressure Sensor

-Most engines also feature an oil pressure sensor that alerts the ECU to display a dash warning light when the pressure goes outside the optimal range.
-Should pressure drop too far, parts of the engine may not receive enough oil, increasing the odds of harmful metal-on-metal contact.
+Most engines also feature an oil pressure sensor that alerts the ECU to display a dash warning light when the pressure goes outside the ideal range.
+Should pressure drop too far, parts of the engine may not receive enough oil, increasing the chances of harmful metal-on-metal contact.

 Where is the oil pressure sensor located?
 In most cases, the oil pressure sensor is on or in the engine block near the bottom of the cylinder head.
 These are threaded in with one or two outward-facing pins.